threefoldfoundation/home/contribution/gitpod.md

 <br/>

 3. Go to any ThreeFold's website or wiki repo.
-Make sure you are on **development** branch (always)!!
+Make sure you log your work on a newly created branch that describes your contribution (always)!!

 <br/>